ivanovsaleksejs/staticBlog/README.md

 # A static blog generator and API

 Generates static blog pages from .MD files.
-The static pages age served by any web server while API scripts can be called via fastCGI solution like fcgiwrap.
+The static pages are served by any web server while API scripts can be called via fastCGI solution like fcgiwrap.